GabrielGrimberg/JetScape/README.md

 - Return: Back to the start menu if pressed when player dies.

 #### Testing
-- Once the stable release was made, I heavily tested this game on a Mac and Windows platforms.
+- Once the stable release was made, I heavily tested this game on a Mac and Windows platform.
 - This game was tested on a MacBook, iMac, and a Dell PC.
 - Minim library used instead of SoundFile library to make sure that this runs on Windows.
 - The program runs as it should, the FPS stays high and does not have any spike lags.